ActiveEngagement/tailwind-colorize-plugin/README.md

 ![Github Issues](https://img.shields.io/github/issues/ActiveEngagement/tailwind-colorize-plugin?logo=Github)
 ![MIT License](https://img.shields.io/github/license/ActiveEngagement/tailwind-colorize-plugin)

+*The fluent and expressive way to manipulate colors in Tailind CSS.*

-I ❤️ Tailwind and it has completely revolutionized the way we write CSS.
-But one thing I loathe is when I have to create new colors and color variations and leave code I am writing.
-It usually involves opening some color app, picking the color, adjusting the hue or shade in some minute way, editing the config to save the color, and repeating the process until it is correct.
-The goal is to be able to manipulate colors syntaxically in a same way we already use colors in Tailwind, but with slight modifications.
+I ❤️ Tailwind.
+But one thing I loathe is when I have to create new colors and color variations, resulting in leaving the code I am writing.
+It usually starts by opening some color app, picking the color, adjusting the hue or shade in some minute way, editing the config to save the color, and repeating this totally arbitrary process until it "feels" correct.

+I want to be able to manipulate colors syntaxically in a same way we already use colors in Tailwind, but with optional opt-in enhancements.

 ### Project Requirements